controlplaneio-fluxcd/distribution/README.md

 - Extended compatibility of Flux controllers for the latest six minor releases of Kubernetes.
 - Assured compatibility with Kubernetes LTS versions provided by cloud vendors.

+The ControlPlane distribution is offered on a yearly subscription basis and includes enterprise-grade support services for running Flux in production.

 > [!TIP]
-> Connect with us at solutions@control-plane.io to explore how the Enterprise Distribution
+> Connect with us at solutions@control-plane.io to explore how the enterprise distribution
 > aligns with your unique requirements.
 Together, we'll develop and review a plan
 > tailored to your challenges, goals, and budget.